lapentad/SetTowardsFree5gc/README.md

 1. Download the script to your local machine.
 2. Open a terminal and navigate to the directory where the script is located.
-3. Make the script executable if needed: `chmod +x script.sh`.
+3. Make the script executable if needed: `chmod +x deploy.sh`.
-4. Run the script: `./script.sh`.
+4. Run the script: `./deploy.sh`.

 ## Functionality